fanglingsu/vimb/commands.md

 : Set the shortcut for given *SHORTCUT* as the default.
 It doesn't matter if the *SHORTCUT* is already in use or not to be able to set it.

+## handlers
+{:#handlers}

+Handlers allow specifying external scripts to handle alternative URI methods.

+\:handler-add *HANDLER=COMMAND*
+: Adds a handler to direct *HANDLER* links to the external COMMAND.
+The COMMAND can contain one placeholder %s that will be filled by the full URI given when the command is called.

+  Examples:

+  - `:handler-add magnet=xdg-open %s`
+    to open magnet links with xdg-open.

+  - `:handler-add magnet=transmission-gtk %s`
+    to open magnet links directly with Transmission.

+  - `:handler-add irc=irc-handler.sh %s`
+    to direct `irc://<host>:<port>/<channel>` links to a wrapper for your irc client.

+:handler-remove *HANDLER*
+: Remove the handler for the given URI *HANDLER*.

 ## settings

 \:se[t] *VAR=VALUE*